Phone

 Camping Style

 Winter camping requires well-insulated sleeping pads with a high R-value.
+A sleep system with synthetic insulation prevents heat loss and ensures comfortable and sound sleep.

-FAQ: Winter Camping Sleeping Pad
+FAQ: Winter Sleeping Pad

 What R-value of sleeping pad do you need for winter camping?